Health Information Exchange (HIE), Definition & Benefits

 The world is becoming ever more interconnected thanks to the advent of the internet as well as associated communication technologies.
 Long gone are the days of writing a letter and waiting for a Exchangeresponse or going to the library to do research.
 Technology has improved various industries and has also broadened the healthcare landscape.

 Imagine an 80-year-old patient in the primary care clinic for ongoing atrial fibrillation.
-Such a patient will have an average of six diagnosable disorders, all managed by different clinicians, and thus will most likely have labs repeated and suboptimal care.
+Such a patient will have an average of six treatable disorders, all managed by different clinicians, and thus will most likely have labs repeated and less than optimal care.
 It goes without saying that there is a need for a synchronization system to provide optimal care.

 1. Reduces redundant medical tests, errors, and administrative tasks, leading to better decision-making and more effective healthcare delivery.